bnb51/bnb-portfolio/_test_items/hangman.md

  - Calculating inverse kinematics to achieve the joint positions for a given pose.
  - Calculating the torques/forces on the end effector.
  - Queueing poses to create a trajectory.
- - Planning and executing both cartesian paths and movements to given points.
+ - Planning and executing both cartesian paths and MoveIt movements to given points.
  - Replanning paths that violate the force admittance control.

+## April Tags
+We used an AprilTag to localize the board.
+Since the known shape and size of the tag can convey position and orientation, the tag provides the robot with a transformation to the board through the tf tree.
+The "tags" node also provides the information regarding the location in which the robot draws the letters guessed by the player.

 ## Drawing Plans
 For the robot to draw the letters, it needs to know what to draw, how to draw it, and where.
-To do this, the board was broken into a 6x8 grid where each tile has a local origin as a reference for the drawn characters.
+To do this, the board was broken into a 6x8 grid of 10cm by 10cm tiles where each tile has a local origin as a reference for the drawn characters.
 The apriltag established the localization of these origin.
 Once the OCR pipeline sends a letter to the hangman player, it establishes the characters to be drawn along with positioning information.

-This information then gets processed by the "brain" node which takes the characters (given as a list of string type items), creates a list of points (both poses and points along a path), and passes the information along to the relevant nodes to execute the drawing of each character.
-These points along a path to draw a character are created in reference to the size of a tile so they are implemented in relation to that frame.
+This information then gets processed by the "brain" node which takes the characters (given as a list of strings and tile coordinates) and generates a list of MoveIt poses and Cartesian trajectory paths using the "draw" node and our custom functions.
+These points along a path to draw a character are created in reference to the size of a tile so they are implemented in relation to that frame thanks to the "tags" node.
 The "brain" node also acts as the state machine for the whole system meaning it tracks what the robot is doing at any given time.
 The brain iterates through all of the service and action calls until everything for the turn has been written, and then returns to the viewing position as described in the overview.

 ## Full Gameplay (1x speed)
 <iframe